ministryofjustice/itpolicycontent/content/confluence/enterprise/protective-monitoring-guide.md

 Where a minimum control objective cannot be met (for example, due to an implementation restriction or where the risk does not justify the control) it must be recorded as an exception (a template is provided [here](#exceptions) ).

-**Note:** This is generic set of control objectives and the templates provided in section A.1 and A.2 are designed for the author of the protective marking schema to customising based on the guidance provided in this document, [CESG GPG No.13][gpg13], the ICT system and associated risk assessment.
+**Note:** This is generic set of control objectives and the templates provided in the [minimum control objective](#minimum-control-objective) and [exceptions](#exceptions) sections are designed for the author of the protective marking schema to customising based on the guidance provided in this document, [CESG GPG No.13][gpg13], the IT system and associated risk assessment.

 #### Control objectives extensibility

-It is important to ensure that there is a mechanism in place to review, update or extend the protective monitoring controls once an ICT system is in live operation.
-This will occur when an ICT system undergoes the re-accreditation process, further details of which can be found in the [Accreditation Framework][accreditation-framework].
+It is important to ensure that there is a mechanism in place to review, update or extend the protective monitoring controls once an IT system is in live operation.
+This will occur when an IT system undergoes the re-accreditation process, further details of which can be found in the [Accreditation Framework][accreditation-framework].

 <a id="minimum-audit-requirements"></a>